 Alt-select the system tray icon, select "Configure Application", and submit the following configuration:

 max_results = 10

 hotkey_run = Alt+Space"

 Alt-select the system tray icon, select "Configure Package", select "Apps", and submit the following configuration:

-One of or perhaps the best way of integrating AD DS and AAD / Office 365:
+The best way of integrating AD DS and AAD / Office 365:

-- Supports setup using TFA-enabled administrator accounts.
+- Supports setup using MFA-enabled administrator accounts.

 - Detailed logging to Windows Event Viewer.

 - Multiple options for authentication: sync passwords from AD DS to AAD, sync passwords from AAD to AD DS, or pass-through (defer to AD DS' DCs à la AD FS).

 - Automatically creates service accounts.